leanix/leanix-sdk-java/README.md

 ### Swagger documentation

-You can find the leanIX REST API documentation here [https://app.leanix.net/demo/api/v1/](https://app.leanix.net/demo/api/v1/).
+You can find the LeanIX REST API documentation here [https://app.leanix.net/demo/api/v1/](https://app.leanix.net/demo/api/v1/).
 The documentation is interactive - if you are logged in to your workspace and the REST API is activated, you can try out every function directly from the documentation.

 ## Including the SDK in your project ##